LeonardoEnnes/sky-cli/README.md

 node index.js
 ```

-**Step 2:** Select a command from the list.
+**Step 3:** Select a command from the list.
 You will be prompted with an autocomplete list of commands.
-Start typing the command you want to execute and select it from the list.
-The available commands are:
+Start typing the command you want to execute and select it from the list. <br>

+#### The available commands are:
+- help
 - request
 - monitor
 - logs